The BELA Form Asks for "Extra-Mural Activities." Do You Know What to Write?

 Not ready for the full Playbook?
 Download the free Socialization & Extracurricular Quick-Start Checklist — a one-page overview of the key action items: identify your province's top homeschool-friendly organisations, assess your child's social development by age, and pick the first three activities to pursue.
 It's the starting point, and it's free.

 Your child's education already proves they can learn anything.
-The Playbook makes sure they also have the social connections, the extracurricular achievements, and the documented portfolio to show every university, every official, and every Ouma exactly what they've built — on their own terms.
+The Playbook makes sure they also have the documented proof — the social connections, the extracurricular achievements, and the institutional-grade portfolio — to show every university, every official, and every Ouma exactly what they've built.